- Is It Broth or Stock?

 - Simmer for 4-24 hours, adding onion, garlic, carrots and celery for the last 30-60 minutes and a bunch of fresh parsley for the final 10.
 Salt to taste (or salt when you use the broth – just do the same thing every time so you remember!).

 - Strain out solids and cool broth.

-Here’s where things change for the greedy broth users among you:
+Here’s where things change for the never-ending method:

 - Sort out the vegetables from the bones.